Public liability insurance

 Employer's liability insurance

 This is a legal requirement for most businesses with employees.
 It works in a similar way to public liability insurance, but is designed to cover your business against any claims made by employees.
 This could be for physical harm they suffer on the job, or illness they develop as a result of their work.
-As with public liability insurance, it can help you cover the cost of any compensation you’re ordered to pay and any legal fees you’re liable for.
+As with public liability insurance, it can help cover the cost of any compensation you’re ordered to pay and any legal fees you’re liable for.

 Professional indemnity insurance